kubevirt/kubevirt-ansible/playbooks/README.md

 ```bash
 $ ansible-playbook -i inventory -e@vars/all.yml playbooks/cluster/openshift/config.yml
 ```
-See [OpenShift parameters documentation](./playbooks/cluster/openshift/README.md) for more details.
+See [OpenShift parameters documentation](./cluster/openshift/README.md) for more details and update [vars/all.yml](../vars/all.yml) if needed.

 ## Install KubeVirt on an existing cluster